 - Cards Against Humanity has a black card that reads "That's right, I killed ________.
 How, you ask? ________."

 - In Alpha Protocol, Steven Heck casually mentions that at sufficient velocity, soccer balls can decapitate people.
 He's also apparently killed Vatican officials using communion wafers, and at one point killed a man by impaling him with a ten-speed mountain bike.

-- A minor NPC from Arcanum, a Deadly Doctor, used a pen to stab a man to death.
+- A minor NPC from Arcanum: Of Steamworks & Magick Obscura, a Deadly Doctor, used a pen to stab a man to death.

-- In Half-Life2: Episode 2, a Rebel-in-Training at the White Forest Base (also called the AR3 Guy) first claims to have used AR3s (which don't exist), then claims to have killed Hunters (alien tripod cyborgs that are rather deadly) "with his own hands."
+- In Half-Life 2: Episode 2, a Rebel-in-Training at the White Forest Base first claims to have used AR3s (which don't exist), then claims to have killed Hunters (alien tripod cyborgs that are rather deadly) "with his own hands."

 - Professor Mordin from Mass Effect 2 once killed somebody with "farming equipment."

-- Later revealed, according to the Shadow Broker's file on him, to be a pitchfork through a charging Krogan's eye.
+- Later revealed, according to the Shadow Broker's file on him, to be a pitchfork.
+Less odd of a weapon considering the namesake of the Torches and Pitchforks trope, but how and who he killed makes up for it... through a charging Krogan's eye.

 Rico: Two mad dog killers, ready to murder each other.
 They step into the next room, an' I'm thinkin', now they gonna do it.
 But no!
 They sit down in front of a tv an' solve their differences with a Kung-Fu fightin' videogame.
 I tell you, Candy, I was so depressed, I strangled them both with the videogame cables.

 - In Psychonauts, if Raz shows Coach Oleander a button:

 Raz: If you had a button, we could play tiddly-winks.Oleander: If I had that button, I could kill you in six different ways.